geddski/richmodels/README.md

 -When service calls fails you want the full http response -Error handling can be both general (logging etc.) and specific to models

+## Concerns
+-Mixin approach could lead to making it difficult to track down where functions are coming from.
+-richmodel.js could grow large as we add functionality to it